kenjennings/AGD-Mads/README.md

 - The C64 "Sprites" have more horizontal resolution than the Atari's "Player/Missile" graphics which have more vertical resolution.
 Both have different memory organization.
 Multi-color objects are done differently.

 - The C64's VIC-II video chip has four choices of video banks providing fixed memory addresses for text, graphics, and sprites.
-The Atari's ANTIC video chip can reference all of the 16-bit address space in the system for playfield displays, and Player/Missile graphics, etc.
+The Atari's ANTIC video chip can reference all of the 16-bit address space in the system for playfield displays, and Player/Missile graphics, text, etc.

 - The C64 supports a couple kinds of text displays, and a couple graphics modes.
-The Atari has 14 basic display modes: six text modes with four kinds of character representation, and eight graphics modes.
+The Atari has 14 display modes: six text modes with four kinds of character representation, and eight graphics modes.
 The 14 display modes can be presented using four kinds of color interpretation methods.

 - Bitmapped graphics on the C64 uses memory organized like a character set where the Atari uses linear memory for a line of graphics.